RosterElf Logo

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and which employees it applies to.

 Policy statement

-The organisation's commitment to accurate time recording.
+Your commitment to accurate, truthful time recording.

 Accuracy expectations

-Standards for truthful and precise entries.
+Standards for precise, complete and honest entries.

 Employee responsibilities

-Error correction procedures
+Error correction procedure

 Prohibited practices